-The Word of God is true and is steadfast.
+The Word of God is true and steadfast.
 It never changes despite what goes on around us.
-What was Don's purpose then is also the purpose of the Bemidji Seventh-day Adventist Church today; to be a witness to the eternal Law of God and to live in harmony with all.
+What was Don's purpose then is also the desire of the Bemidji Seventh-day Adventist Church today; to be a witness to the eternal Law of God and to live in harmony with all.
 We would do well to heed these commandments.
-As a community of faith it is our hope and our mission to bring others to a close relationship with Jesus, and to have confidence His word gives life to those who believe in Him.
+As a community of faith, it is our hope and our mission to bring others to a close relationship with Jesus, and to have confidence His word gives life to those who believe in Him.

-Visitors wishing to get a closer look at the monument may now stop in a dedicated parking area on the church property, which is complete with sidewalk, a park bench, nearby picnic tables, night-time lighting.
+Visitors wishing to get a closer look at the monument may now stop in a dedicated parking area on the church property, which is complete with sidewalk, a park bench, nearby picnic tables, and night-time lighting.
 Written information about the 10 Commandments is available in a small kiosk at the parking area.